Korby Lenker's 7th studio album wasn't recorded in a studio.

 Finally, in full-circle flourish, Lenker brought the album back to the present, finishing up the recordings at his home in East Nashville.

 Thousand Springs was produced by Korby Lenker, mixed by Paul Mitch, and mastered by Alex McCullough.
-It will be released sometime in 2017.
-More soon..
+It will be released by Soundly Music, distributed by RED July 14, 2017.